ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

             modules or a ``.ps1`` for powershell modules 502       Ansible module subdirectories must contain an ``__init__.py`` 503       Missing python documentation file
+  504       Module contains ansible_facts but is not named with _facts suffix 505       Module does not contain ansible_facts but is named using the _facts suffix.
+            This module should instead use the _info suffix
 =========   ===================

 Warnings